san3jaya/agent-team-pipeline/README.md

 ```

 Tasks are classified into 4 tiers (trivial, simple, standard, complex), and the pipeline adapts -- trivial tasks skip planning entirely, simple tasks skip review, etc.

+After the Architect delivers its plan, the Captain **always presents the plan to the user for approval** before any code is written.
+The user can approve, adjust, or reject.
+This prevents wasted tokens on wrong implementations and keeps the user in control of architectural decisions.

 When tests fail or the reviewer finds critical issues, a **remediation loop** kicks in: failures route back to the Engineer for fixes, then re-run validation.
 The Captain never fixes code itself -- it purely orchestrates.